Comparing Section 179D and 45L: Which Tax Incentive is Right for Your Project?

 Section 179D:

-• Eligible Improvements: HVAC systems, interior lighting, building envelope enhancements.
+• Eligible Improvements: HVAC and hot water systems, interior lighting, and building envelope enhancements.

 • Who Can Benefit: Building owners, lessees, and designers (for government or tax-exempt buildings).
 Learn more about how designers can benefit here